awesomeeng/awesome-server/README.md

  - [HTTP2FileServer](./examples/HTTP2FileServer): An example of doing a slightly more complicated HTTP/2 server using Push Serve Routing and File Serve Routing fallback.

  - [MultipleRoutes](./examples/MultipleRoutes): An example of doing multiple routes for a single request and why route ordering is important.

+ - [PositionalParams](./examples/PositionalParams): An example of using Positional Parameters Paths.

 ## The Awesome Engineering Company